ntampellini/TSCoDe/README.md

 - **`LET`** - Overrides safety checks that prevent the program from running too large calculations.
 Also, removes the limit of five conformers for cyclical embeds.

 - **`LEVEL`** - Manually set the theory level to be used.
-Default is PM7 for MOPAC and GFN2-xTB for ORCA.
+Default is PM7 for MOPAC, PM3 for ORCA and PM6 for Gaussian.
 White spaces can be expressed with underscores.
-Syntax: `LEVEL=B3LYP_def2-TZVP `
+Be careful to use the syntax of your calculator, as ORCA wants a space between method and basis while Gaussian a forward slash.
+Syntax: `LEVEL=B3LYP_def2-TZVP`.
+Standard values can be modified by `settings.py`.

 - **`MMFF`** - Use the Merck Molecular Force Field during the OpenBabel pre-optimization (default is UFF).